szz-dvl/JSLoader/README.txt

 - In-progress:
-  - Facility to detect if scripts properly run ====> API to load script from script on demand?
-(Goal: Show script status [ loaded / not loaded ] in page action)
-  - Modified connection strings are not persisted.
   - Big one:
 			* Bind rules to domains, show them in PA ¿¿??
-  			* Strong PA, Compressed opt page.
+  			* Strong PA, Compressed opt page. [ Allow user to remove group scripts from any of its included sites PA?? ]

 - Big fails:
   - Something is registering rules!
   - Cascade removes fails at some point.
   - Opened windows after browser crash ==> to be recovered.
-  - Feature to duplicate scripts may be worthy.
+  - Feature to duplicate scripts may be worthy (in jupiter) .. ¬¬'.
   - startsWith =====> "/" !!!
   - PA ====> show matching site when group includes scripts??